joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 In this the example above, we have lists of likes, comments, and shares for each post for an entire week.
 We calculate the total likes, comments, and shares for the week and then calculate the average engagement metrics per post.
 This provides a practical illustration of how Python can be used to analyze user engagement data on a social media platform.

 This is just one example of how Python can be used to solve real-world problems.
-You can find more programs that implement variables, constants, statements, and expressions in my <a href="https://github.com/joj-macho/Pythological-Playground" target="_new">Python Playground Repository</a> on GitHub.
+You can find more programs that implement variables, constants, statements, and expressions in my <a href="https://github.com/joj-macho/Pythological-Playground" target="_blank">Python Playground Repository</a> on GitHub.

-## Summary <hr>
+## Summary

+---

 Variables, constants, statements, and expressions, and comments are fundamental concepts in Python that every programmer must understand.
 By using these concepts effectively, you can write better code and solve real-world problems.
 These definitions and concepts will equip you with the tools to write dynamic and engaging Python code, by mastering these concepts, you can breathe life into your programs, making them vibrant, expressive, and effective.